 See a Free Show

-From Siren’s at Treasure Island, The Volcano at the Mirage (although for not much longer), Circus Shows at The Midway, Circus Circus, Viva Vision at Fremont Street, Fall of Atlantis at Caesars Palace, Big Elvis at Harrah’s, the Bellagio Fountains etc.
+From Siren’s at Treasure Island (discontinued in 2021), The Volcano at the Mirage (although for not much longer), Circus Shows at The Midway, Circus Circus, Viva Vision at Fremont Street, Fall of Atlantis at Caesars Palace, Big Elvis at Harrah’s, the Bellagio Fountains etc.

 Drink in the Casinos…

 It’s common knowledge that the Casinos want to keep you there, and so as long as you are putting money in the machines or onto the tables, they’ll continue to bring you drinks.
 Depending on how much money you are spending – or how well you tip your server – will dictate how quickly you get a second (or third) round.